40 Hilarious Photos That Show Not All Beauty Salons Are Employing Stellar Beauticians

 When clients leave a salon feeling disappointed, it's often a case of cognitive dissonance-a psychological phenomenon where a person's beliefs and behaviors are in conflict.
 A study conducted by researchers at Stanford University revealed that when individuals hold high expectations for their salon experience, any outcome that falls short can lead to feelings of dissatisfaction.

 This dissonance can result in negative self-talk or even a rejection of the stylist's expertise.
-To combat this, psychologists recommend pre-appointment discussions that help reset expectations, ensuring that clients understand the stylist's capabilities and the potential limitations based on their unique hair type and condition.
+To combat this, pre-appointment discussions can help reset expectations, ensuring that clients understand the stylist's capabilities and the potential limitations based on their unique hair type and condition.

 16. "What My Sister Got vs. What She Asked For"